schneems/schneems/_posts/2016-04-07-conference-proposal.md

 I forgot to mention, make the last sentence in your abstract somewhat memorable, preferably short, even better if it's actionable.
 Now go forth and write better proposals!

 ---
 Richard is a junior woodworker who dabbles in programming for Heroku.
 He has opinions, and dad jokes.
-[Follow @schneems](https://twitter.com/schneems) on Twitter for more.